These Duck Feet with Taro, or 香芋鴨掌, were novel, given the use of Taro Root, but they not were well executed. They go a Rating of 2 out of 5.

 The sauce was a bit like a satay sauce with a touch of 5 spice powder.
 Fortunately, the kitchen here went light on the latter as I am not fond of it and it only came through as a faint background note to yield a pretty decent result.

 The feet themselves, however, were not especially good.
 Normally, like chicken feet, duck feet are prized for the soft, gelatinous quality they have when nicely cooked.
 Here, though, possibly through overcooking, the skin had a dry ‘bite’ to it, rather like the texture of tree-ear fungus.
-It didn’t completely ruin the dish for me, exactly, but it certainly diminished the overall enjoyment.
+It didn’t completely ruin the dish for me, exactly, but it certainly diminished my overall enjoyment of these 香芋鴨掌.

 By the way, the third character in the Chinese name means ‘duck’, and is worth fixing in your memory as you will encounter it on lots of Chinese menus.
 The right half of the character signifies a bird, while the left component always reminds me of a lollipop.
 Accordingly, I now think of ducks as ‘lollipop birds’ and this helps me recognize duck dishes when I see them written in Chinese characters…